-- Itching or scratching

-- itening or scratching

-Crawling head lice are hard to see because

-they can run quickly (up to 30 cm per min.)

-Adult lice are about 2-3 mm long.

-Hatchlings (young lice) are often lighter

-brown and about 1-2 mm long.

-Eggs (Nits) are firmly attached to the hair

-close to the scalp and are easier to see.

-Nits are cray-white, oval in bean end.

-- Nits are grey-white, oval in shape and about the size of a grain of salt

-- Nits may look like dandruff but can not be
+- Itching or scratching Crawling head lice are hard to see because they can run quickly (up to 30 cm per min.) - Adult lice are about 2-3 mm long.
+Hatchlings (young lice) are often lighter brown and about 1-2 mm long.
+Eggs (Nits) are firmly attached to the hair - close to the scalp and are easier to see. - Nits are grey-white, oval in shape and about the size of a grain of salt Nits may look like dandruff but can not be flicked off